 How do you know when compost is ready to use?

-When your compost appears to be a consistent, dark crumbly mass and you can’t recognise anything in it that came from the kitchen, then you will have finished compost.
-There are other factors that will help you to decide if it’s finished.
-The main one being smell.
-If there is no hint of any unpleasant smell then this is a good sign.
-If your compost is at the stage where there is no smell, there is nothing there that you can identify and it’s generally dark and crumbly, then you have compost that is, essentially, finished.
+When your compost appears to be a consistent, dark crumbly mass and you can’t recognise anything in it that came from the kitchen, then you will have finished compost that’s ready to use.
+Added to this, if there is no hint of any unpleasant smell then your compost is ready.

 At this stage the microbes will have done most of what they can do, there will be very little left for them to break down.
 The only visible beings remaining in residence will be worms searching for anything that may be left but in a fully mature compost, most of the worms will have moved on to wherever else they can feed.